itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 .. contents::

-At this tutorial we are going to understand :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm.
+In this tutorial we are going to learn about :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` algorithm.

 :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a type of algorithms which is called - `Autoassociative memories <https://en.wikipedia.org/wiki/Autoassociative_memory>`_
 Don't be scared of the word `Autoassociative`.
-The idea behind this type of algorithms is simple.
+The idea behind this type of algorithms is very simple.
 It can store useful information in `memory` and later it is able to reproduce this information from partialy broken patterns.
-You can think about it as a human memory.
+You can preceive it as human memory.
 For instance, imagine that you look at an old picture of a place where you were long time ago, but this picture is of very bad quality and very blurry.
-But in the picture you manage to recognize a few objects or places that look very familiar even though they are blurry.
+By looking at the picture you manage to recognize a few objects or places that make sense to you and form some objects even though they are blurry.
-It can be a house or a lake or anything else that can bring out some associations about this place.
+It can be a house, a lake or anything that can add up to the whole picture and bring out some associations about this place.
-With these details that you got from your memery other parts of picture start to make more sense.
+With these details that you got from your memory so far other parts of picture start to make even more sense.
-Even if you don't clearly see all objects you can withdraw a big part of this picture from your memory just from those familiar details you've got so far.
+Though you don't clearly see all objects in the picture, you start to remember things and withdraw from your memory some images, that cannot be seen in the picture, just because of those very familiarly-shaped details that you've got so far.
 That's what it is all about.
 Autoassociative memory networks is a posibily to interprete functions of memory into neural network model.

-Don't worry if you have only basic knowledge in Linear Algebra in this tutorial I'm trying to explain the idea as simple as possible.
+Don't worry if you have only basic knowledge in Linear Algebra; in this tutorial I'll try to explain the idea as simple as possible.
 If you are interested in proofs of the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` you can check them at R. Rojas.
 Neural Networks [1]_ book.

 Architecture
 ------------

-:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is a simple algorithm.
+:network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` is an easy algorithm.
-It's simple because you don't need a lot of background knowledge in Maths to use it.
+It's simple because you don't need a lot of background knowledge in Maths for using it.
-Everything you need to know is how to make a basic Linear Algebra operations, like outer product or sum of the two matrices.
+Everything you need to know is how to make a basic Linear Algebra operations, like outer product or sum of two matrices.

-Let's begin with a simple thing.
+Let's begin with a basic thing.
 What do we know about this neural network so far?
-Just a name and a type.
+Just the name and the type.
 From the name we can identify one useful thing about the network.
 It's `Discrete`.
 It means that network only works with binary vectors.
 But for this network we wouldn't use binary numbers in a typical form.
 Instead, we will use bipolar numbers.
-They are almost the same, but except 0 we are going to use -1 to decode a negative state.
+They are almost the same, but instead of 0 we are going to use -1 to decode a negative state.
 We can't use zeros.
-There are two main reasons for it.
+And there are two main reasons for it.
 The first one is that zeros reduce information from the network weight, later in this tutorial you are going to see it.
 The second one is more complex, it depends on the nature of bipolar vectors.
 Basically they are more likely to be orthogonal to each other which is a critical moment for the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.